 A native of Crystal Falls, Melissa received both her Bachelor’s and Master’s Degrees from Northern Michigan University.
 Additionally, she was named one of Crain’s 2020 Notable Women in Health, which recognizes women in the health care field for their career accomplishments and involvement in nonprofits and community organizations.

 Tyler LaPlaunt, MS

-Tyler LaPlaunt “Migizii Migwan” (meaning “Eagle Father”), our new Assistant Director of UPHCS!
+Tyler LaPlaunt “Migizii Migwan” (meaning “Eagle Feather”), our new Assistant Director of UPHCS!
 Tyler was born in Sault Ste.
 Marie, raised in Marquette, and currently resides in Ispheming with his wife, Jessie, and his daugheter, Gianna “Mino Giizhig Kwe-Zance,” which means “Good Day Girl.”
 He’s a graduate of Northern Michigan University and before joining us, worked as the Executive Director of the Great Lakes Area Tribal Health Board and was the Program Director/Senior Epidemiologist at the Great Lakes Inter-Tribal Council, Inc. His hobbies include walks through the woods, harvesting/gathering, reading, and weightlifting.